 - If the change / fail rate is increasing, the quality is decreasing.
 Track your changes, track the bugs and failures popping up, link the two.
 If each of your change brings more and more bugs or failures, your software entropy is increasing.

 - The developers’ subjective perception on the project is important too.
 If everybody has the feeling it’s more and more difficult to scale the application without breaking it, the entropy is likely to be high.
-It has to be a common feeling, though.
+It has to be a shared feeling however, not only Dave, your colleague developers, complaining about complexity because spaces are used instead of tabs.

-- If your team spends a high percentage of the time fixing bugs or recovering from failures, it’s likely that entropy has chosen your application to build its nest.
+- If your team spends a high percentage of the time fixing bugs or recovering from failures, it’s likely that your software as a high level of entropy.

 If you could get some data about change / fail rate and time spend to fix bugs overtime, you can come up with nice graph to convince your management that some refactoring is necessary.